skip to content

 How Insurance Agency Valuation Actually Works

-Insurance agency valuation is the section where most owners get the biggest surprise — because what they’ve heard at conferences and what buyers actually pay are often very different numbers.
+Insurance agency valuation is where most owners get the biggest surprise — because what they’ve heard at conferences and what buyers actually pay are often very different numbers.

 Serious buyers don’t care about your top line.
 They care about sustainable free cash flow after normalizing owner comp, stripping out lifestyle expenses, adjusting for over/underpaid producers, and adding back true one-offs.
 Two agencies with $2M in commission revenue can sit in completely different conversations — one at a 28% EBITDA margin, the other at 12%.

 Only after cash flow and risk analysis do buyers discuss multiples.
-They’re triangulating market benchmarks, their own return requirements, and how your agency compares to the quality curve.
 This is how buyers really value your insurance agency — with math, not folklore.

 Who Buys Independent Insurance Agencies in 2026